 Adding quotations from books and plays can be an important part of your paper.
 Quotations strengthen your argument or add emphasis to a discussion about an author’s writing style or genre.
 The Chicago style block quote format is the same for both author-date and notes style.
 You can even incorporate quotations within a note, if needed.
 However, most school and college essays do not require that level of complexity.

 Formatting a Block Quotation

 If your introduction to the quotation is a complete sentence, use a colon before the quotation.
 Use a comma before the block quotation, if you introduce the quotation with such words as “according to,” “claims,” or “notes.”

-- Do not enclose in quotation marks
+- Do not enclose the quote in quotation marks.

-- Single space
+- Single space the quoted section.

-- Leave a space before and after the block
+- Leave a space before and after the block quote.

 If you cite your source in a footnote or endnote, place the superscript note number at the end of the block quotation.

-For author-date style, place the in-text citation after the last period in the block quotation in parentheses
+For author-date style, place the in-text citation after the last period in the block quotation in parentheses.

 Formatting Verse Block Quotations